 Detergents, disinfectants, sterilants and sanitisers allowed for use in the food industry may be used for cleaning equipment and storage areas.
-Residues of these chemicals must be removed from surfaces in contact with organic food so that they do not contaminate organic products.
+Residues of these chemicals must be removed from surfaces in contact with organic food so that they do not contaminate organic products, by carrying out a final rinse with potable water.

-Sanitizers containing quaternary ammonium compounds or QACs/QUATs, such as Benzalkonium Chloride(BAC) or Didecyl Dimethyl Ammonium Chloride(DDAC) are difficult to remove from surfaces, and if not adequately rinsed will result in residues in the organic product.
+Sanitizers containing quaternary ammonium compounds or QACs/QUATs, such as Benzalkonium Chloride (BAC) or Didecyl Dimethyl Ammonium Chloride (DDAC) are difficult to remove from surfaces, and if not adequately rinsed will result in residues in the organic product.
 Brand names include Deosan, Detsan, Foamsan, Quatsan.